EhuCompany/ehucompany.github.io/index.md

 ## Food

 We love Golden Chocolate Ehus.
-They resemble ourselves, so we love ourselves.
+They resemble us, so we love ourselves.
 They're expensive though, so we just eat *ordinary* Chocolate Ehus.

 ## History